-Residents will be held responsible for damage to residence hall buildings and/or property operated by AU Housing & Residence Life, or furniture and will be billed for repair or replacement where they have caused damage in their own rooms or in common areas.
+Residents will be held responsible for any damage to residence halls and/or property operated by AU Housing & Residence Life, including furniture and will be billed for repair or replacement where they have caused damage in their own rooms or in common areas, as determined by AU Housing & Residence Life.
 In the event of willful damage to the common areas located in the immediate vicinity of a student's room, or to the furnishings or facilities located therein, if the willful perpetrators of such damage cannot be identified, all resident students served by that common area may be assessed for repair or replacement costs.